thsneumann/fahrkartentool/README.md

 - Create local environment file: cp ./.env.example ./.env
 - Update .env with your local configuration.
 A default admin user can be seeded by filling in the fields prefixed with ADMIN_
 - Create app encryption key: php artisan key:generate
+- Run migrations and seeders:
+  - php artisan migrate
-- Run migrations and seeders: php artisan migrate --seed
+  - php artisan migrate --seed

 Artisan commands
 ----------------